rajeshchalla10/YouTube_Learning_Assistant_RAG/README.md

 ## Contributing
 Contributions are welcome!
 If you have suggestions or improvements, feel free to fork the repository, make your changes, and submit a pull request.
 Enter a YouTube video URL into the provided input field on the web interface.
-Submit the URL to initiate the processing.
-Ask questions related to the video content in the chat interface.
-The assistant will retrieve relevant information and provide answers based on the video's transcript.
-Contributing
-Contributions are welcome!
-If you have suggestions or improvements, feel free to fork the repository, make your changes, and submit a pull request.